anushree200/RISCV-Assembler/README.md

 `out`
 Upon successful execution of the program, you will get an output file named output.hex with the translated machine codes in hexadecimal format.

+Use makefile to compile the project like this:

 ## Prerequisite Theory